 You may begin the job search as soon as you have registered for classes, you have been notified of your eligiblity for the upcoming award period, and available positions are posted.

-The Student Financial Aid Office sets a date (usually three weeks into the Fall semester) when on-campus employment will be opened to other Baylor University students who are eligible to work in the United States and do not qualify for FWS.
-The priority deadline for Fall 2014 is September 15, 2014.
+The Student Financial Aid Office sets a date (usually three weeks into the fall semester) when on-campus employment will be opened to other Baylor University students who are eligible to work in the United States and do not qualify for FWS.
+The FWS priority deadline for fall 2016 is September 12, 2016.

 Several factors dictate how many hours per week a student can work on campus.

-The budget of the hiring department may limit the student to a lower number of hours per week than they are eligible to work or would like to work.
+The budget of the hiring department may limit you to a lower number of hours per week than you are eligible to work or would like to work.